 Typical plating includes brass, nickel, cadmium, zinc, silver, copper, and gold.
 Electroplating wastewater is typically from washing, rinsing and batch dumps and is at a low pH of ~3-5 and contains soluble forms of the various metals.
 In order to remove soluble metals from the wastewater it must first be made insoluble.
 The insoluble metal is then coagulated, flocculated and clarified by sedimentation.

-pH is raised from ~3 to 8.5 with the pH controller using caustic while adding a coagulant such as ferric chloride.
+- Stage 1 – Precipitation & Coagulation: pH is raised from ~3 to 8.5 with the pH controller using caustic while adding a coagulant such as ferric chloride.
 Testing of the wastewater may confirm that a coagulant is not needed.
 A “pin floc” is developed indicating the metal is insoluble.
-Some applications have plating enhancing chemicals present, emulsifiers and such that may require more sophisticated high performance coagulants to break the bonds and allow the metal to precipitate.
+Some applications have plating enhancing chemicals present, emulsifiers and such that may require more sophisticated high-performance coagulants to break the bonds and allow the metal to precipitate.

-The wastewater with it’s precipitated pin floc is introduced to the flash mix zone where a polymer flocculent is added.
-This stage maximizes flocculent dispersion throughout the coagulated wastewater.
+- Stage 2 – Flash-Mix: The wastewater with it’s precipitated pin floc is introduced to the flash mix zone where a polymer flocculent is added.
+This stage maximizes flocculent dispersion throughout the coagulated wastewater

-The flocculated wastewater is introduced into the clarifier where the settling particles land on the inclined plates and are directed downward and into the sludge chamber.
-The clarified treated water then exits the top of the clarifier and flows downstream to sewer or further treatment if necessary.
+Stinger Clarifer / ClariMax Clarifier: The flocculated wastewater is introduced into the clarifier where the settling particles accumulate in the sludge chamber.
+The clarified water then exits the clarifier and flows downstream to sewer or further treatment if necessary.

-The resulting clarifier waste sludge is periodically removed from the clarifier at a slow rate and sent to the sludge holding tank where it further thickens and accumulates a batch for disposal or processing in a filter press.
+Sludge Tank with Sludge Transfer Pump: The accumulated sludge is periodically removed from the clarifier and sent to a sludge holding tank where it further thickens for disposal or dewatering.

-The thickened clarifier sludge is allowed to accumulate sufficiently to provide a full batch for the Filter Press.
-The filter press is pumped full of the sludge until it is full.
-The filter press is then emptied of the “cake” which is a semi solid of approximately 20-35 % solids.
-Sludge cake is high in phosphate and should be disposed of according to environmental regulations.
+Sludge Dewatering: Sludge dewatering is typically handled by a HydroPress Filter Press or Screw Press.
+After processing a batch of “sludge” the filter press or screw press is emptied of “chrome cake” which is a semi solid of approximately 20-35 % solids.
+Chrome cake is high in chrome and sulfite and should be disposed of according to environmental regulations.